 Well, those in the Wesleyan theological tradition teach and preach entire sanctification because the Bible does call us to love perfectly, to live with a pure heart, and to be free from slavery to sin.
 Those three ideas are integral to the biblical concept of entire sanctification.

-The possibility of deliverance from all sin and of renewal in God's image permeates Holy Scripture.
+The possibility of deliverance from all sin and of renewal in God's image permeates the Holy Scriptures.
 Take Bible prayers, for instance.
 Several contain clear yearnings for a holy relationship with God (Psalm 51; John 17:17-23); To the believers in Thessalonica, Paul wrote that sanctification was his heart's desire for them: "May God himself, the God of peace, sanctify you through and through" (1 Thessalonians 5:23).

 In addition to prayers for holiness, the Bible contains commands for Christ's followers to be holy.
 "Be holy because I, the LORD your God, am holy" is one of several passages that call us to a high plane of living (Leviticus 19:2; see also Matthew 5:48 and Hebrews 6:1).